-Meat and meat substitutes, such as soy products and cheese, are great sources of protein.
-The biggest difference among foods in this group is how much saturated fat and total fat they contain.
+The biggest difference among foods in this group is how much saturated and fat they contain and for the meat substitutes, whether they have carbohydrate.

 Dried Beans, Legumes, Peas and Lentils